Yandex Cloud

 Caching on CDN serversCaching on CDN servers

-If caching on CDN servers is enabled for a resource, files are copied from origins to servers when the following events occur:
+If CDN server caching is enabled for a resource, files are copied from origins to the server cache in the following cases:

-• The lifetime of the file copy on the server expired, and the file changed on the origin since that time (otherwise, the lifetime is extended for the same period).
+• Lifetime of the file’s copy cached on the CDN server has expired, and the file stored on the origin has changed (otherwise, the lifetime is prolonged for the same duration).

-• You preloaded files from origins in the resource settings.
+• You prefetched files from origins to the CDN server cache in the CDN resource settings.

 Cache lifetimeCache lifetime